mosszhaodphil/doc_asl_stanford/data_preparation.rst

 TR of M0 image: 2 seconds

-Convert from DICOM to NifTI format
+Convert from DICOM to NifTI Format
 ----------------------------------

 We use the `dcm2niix <https://github.com/rordenlab/dcm2niix>`_ software to convert the DICOM files to NIfTI format.